 Cardboard is one of the most widely recycled materials in the UK, with every local council able to collect and recycle from homes and many businesses.

-With today marking the start of Recycle Week 2017 in the UK, we thought this would be a great opportunity to look at what is an incredibly important topic for the packaging industry.
+Looking forward to Recycling Week 2021 in the UK, we thought this would be a great opportunity to look at what is an incredibly important topic for the packaging industry.

 The cardboard recycling process

 So what happens to the cardboard that you throw into the recycling bin once your bespoke Boxtopia box has done its job?

 1. The cardboard is sorted and shredded

 Cardboard needs some preparation before it can be recycled.
 The first step is sorting the different boards, with a distinction being made between boxboard (single-layer, like a cereal box) and corrugated (the kind we use for our single wall, double wall and die-cut boxes - two or more sheets sandwiching a creased layer).